tomas-fryza/vhdl-course/labs/08-traffic_lights/README.md

                     sig_cnt   <= c_ZERO;     -- Clear delay counter

                 elsif (sig_en = '1') then
-                    -- Every 250 ms, CASE checks the value of the sig_state -- variable and changes to the next state according -- to the delay value.
+                    -- Every 250 ms, CASE checks the value of sig_state -- local signal and changes to the next state -- according to the delay value.
                     case sig_state is
                         when WEST_STOP =>
                             -- Count up to c_DELAY_2SEC